A Revealing Look at the Carbon Footprint of an Event

 The results of the footprint are very revealing of an event’s actual, though commonly misunderstood, environmental impact.
 As you can see, the travel of attendees (in this case, players and spectators) to and from the venue represents a whopping 73% of the event’s total carbon footprint.
 Food and beverage (12%) and overnight accommodations (11%) represent the other major areas of impact.
 The remaining areas– venue, and materials/waste – represent a relatively minor 4% of the event’s total carbon footprint.

 Focusing “green” efforts in the wrong areas

-The significance of these findings, in my opinion, is that many in the “green events” sphere tend to focus on those final two areas of impact – venue and materials/waste (we’re not entirely innocent of it at time either) – while the true impact of an event lies elsewhere.
+The significance of these findings, in my opinion, is that many in the “green events” sphere tend to focus on those final two areas of impact – venue and materials/waste – while the true impact of an event lies elsewhere (we’re not entirely innocent of it at times either).
 If one were to come to the reasonable conclusion that the one of the most pressing issues facing our civilization is climate change, then it would appear that we’re focusing our green event planning efforts on the wrong areas.

 If at either one of these hypothetical events, the planners chose to focus on encouraging attendees to take alternative modes of transportation (like carpooling, train, or other forms of public transit), then the events’ overall carbon footprints could be greatly reduced.

 To illustrate this point further, take my experience at a conference that I spoke at recently.
 The conference was in Montréal, Canada.
 I live in Toronto, Canada and the organizers offered to pay for my transportation to and from Montréal, whether I chose to travel by air or train.
 So before making a decision, I ran the calculations:

 - A short haul round-trip flight from Toronto to Montréal = 0.20 tonnes CO2e emissions